jthies/dcse-summerschool/qc-lab/exercise-1/README.md

    - Overwrite `dwave.conf` file

-     We suggest that you override the just created `dwave.conf` file by the one from this repository filling in the authentication token.
+     We suggest that you override the just created `dwave.conf` file by the [dwave.conf](../dwave.conf) from this repository filling in the authentication token.

 3. __Verify your configuration__